-We will explain your options, your rights, and possible solutions to avoid the expense and acrimony of custody litigation, now know as allocation of decision making, if that's possible under the circumstances of a case.
+We will explain your options, your rights, and possible solutions to avoid the expense and acrimony of custody litigation, now known as allocation of decision-making responsibilities, if that is possible under the circumstances of your case.

-Parenting time also referred to as "Parenting" is a key element in every Illinois child custody proceeding.
+Parenting time is a key element in every Illinois child custody proceeding.
 It refers to the schedule that is agreed upon for a noncustodial parent to spend time with his or her children.
-Parenting time is an essential element in maintaining a meaningful relationship between a parent and a child both during and following a divorce.
+Parenting time is an essential element in maintaining a meaningful relationship between a parent and a child, both during and following a divorce.

 While both parents may agree that the children's best interests are the most important consideration in any divorce or custody matter, their views on how to accommodate those interests usually vary significantly.
 And that is precisely why child custody is often one of the most contentious issues in a divorce or paternity case.
 At Fred A. Joshua, P.C., we understand that you may be anxious about your children being away from you for extended periods and wonder about their well-being.
 When your children’s welfare is at stake, select a law firm with the experience to face any challenge.
 For many years, we have represented parties in intricate family law disputes in Cook, Will and DuPage Counties.
 We can help you too!

 Child Custody in Illinois

 In Illinois, courts determine all matters relating to custody of children according to the best interests of the child.
 Absent a history of abuse or neglect, children should have frequent and continuing contact with both parents.
 Both parents should participate in and bear the responsibilities of child rearing following a paternity case or dissolution of marriage.